 Best of all, we’ve licensed Slingshot as an open source framework, under the MIT license.
 You can get all the bits for free, and we even have other developers that are signing up to contribute.

 Ready to see more?
-If you didn’t have an opportunity to stop by the booth at SharePointFest in Denver, check out the repo on GitHub – or drop me a line using the contact form if you’d like more information.
+If you didn’t have an opportunity to stop by the booth at SharePointFest in Denver, check out the repo on GitHub – or drop me a line if you’d like more information.
 Neudesic is actively extending this framework for many other scenarios and customers, and we’d be happy to help you extend this for your own needs also.